-NACOGDOCHES, Texas - Stephen F. Austin State University's SFA Gardens and the university's student chapter of the National Association for Interpretation are sponsoring the Great Backyard Bird Count from 9 a.m. to noon Saturday, Feb.
-17, at the Pineywoods Native Plant Center, 2900 Raguet St.
+NACOGDOCHES, Texas — Stephen F. Austin State University's SFA Gardens, the Pineywoods Audubon Society and the university’s student chapter of the National Association for Interpretation are sponsoring the Great Backyard Bird Count from 9 a.m. to noon Feb.
+16 at the Pineywoods Native Plant Center, 2900 Raguet St.

 In addition, there will be opportunities to participate in the national Great Backyard Bird Count as participants count birds for science with assistance from the Pineywoods Audubon Society and Texas Parks and Wildlife Department non-game ornithologist Cliff Shackelford.

 Shackelford will lead guided hikes along the trails of Tucker Woods at the PNPC.

 "Birdwatching is fun for all ages, especially as a family activity, and our area hosts a lot of fascinating species,” Shackelford said.

 Winter is the ideal time for bird watching, and the PNPC is a haven for local birds.
 Participants should wear comfortable walking shoes and weather-appropriate clothing.
 The event will be held rain or shine.

 The Cornell Lab of Ornithology, National Audubon Society, Bird Studies Canada and international partners are leading the Great Backyard Bird Count, which is powered by eBird, and the count is made possible in part by founding sponsor Wild Birds Unlimited.

 For more information, call (936) 468-1832, or email email@example.com.